expo/expo/docs/pages/guides/config-plugins.md

 ### Experimental functionality

-Some parts of the mod system aren't fully flushed out, these parts use `withDangerousModifier` to read/write data without a base mod.
+Some parts of the mod system aren't fully fleshed out, these parts use `withDangerousModifier` to read/write data without a base mod.
 These methods essentially act as their own base mod and cannot be extended.
-Icons for example, currently use the dangerous mod to perform a single generation step with no ability to customize the results.
+Icons, for example, currently use the dangerous mod to perform a single generation step with no ability to customize the results.

 ```ts
 export const withIcons: ConfigPlugin = config => {